 - Demonstrate the Uniqueness: Customers are always looking for differentiating factors between competing products.
 Showcase what is unique about your product and business.
 Utilize these points as an advantage in all marketing efforts.

 - Pay Attention to the Sales Cycle: Identify the different stages of the business’s sales cycle and develop marketing plans around them to help nurture leads to closed sales, then follow through with referrals.

 - Set Goals: All marketing efforts should start with setting goals.
 Goals must be established for a business to continue moving forward.
 Goal setting should include both short-term and long-term goals and have a focus around boosting sales.

 - Build a Database: Going hand in hand with all of the ideas to boost a company’s sales is to employ a robust database.
-A Customer-Relationship Management (or CRM) tool allows for a business to build customer relationships and develop a business more in-depth by tracking sales and activities.
+A Customer-Relationship Management (or CRM) tool allows for a business to build customer relationships and develop business more in-depth by tracking sales and activities.

 Small businesses can become overwhelmed with the vast amount of options available to better market their business and products.
 Often just small changes over time can significantly increase sales.
-In everything your small business does make sure that there is a clear call-to-action (CTA).
-From print-based advertising to social media and a website, all marketing materials should encompass a call out for a next step.
+In everything, your small business does make sure that there is a clear call-to-action (CTA).
+From print-based advertising to social media and a website, all marketing materials should encompass a call out for the next step.
 A small business can reap the reward of increased sales by employing these best practices.